-Notice 03-09-2023: Highland Haven is at Stage 4 Critical Drought Status.
+Notice 03-05-2025: Highland Haven is at Stage 4 Critical Drought Status.
 Central Texas Groundwater Conservation District has implemented 15% MANDATORY Drought Water Reductions.
-The MANDATORY Reductions are effective January 1 through December 31, 2023.
-Please read more from the Drought Status link found below on this page.
+The MANDATORY Reductions are effective January 1 through December 31, 2025.

 Recent notices